thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ## Entity Framework Data Provider

-If you plan to store the audit logs in the same database as the audited entities, you can use the `EntityFrameworkDataProvider`.
-Use this if you plan to store the audit trails for each entity type in a table with similar structure.
+If you plan to store the audit logs on the same database as the audited entities, you can use the provided `EntityFrameworkDataProvider`.
+Use this to store the logs of each table in a an audit table with similar structure.

 For example, you want to audit the `Order` and `OrderItem` entity types into the `Audit_Order` and `Audit_OrderItem` trail tables respectively, and the structure of the `Audit_*` tables mimic the original table plus some fields like the event date, an action and the username.